erki77/database-design-queries/README.md

 # database-design-queries

 ## The catalog is <a target=_blank href=https://maurus.ttu.ee/design_queries/>HERE</a>.
 All the queries in the catalog are open-source.
-Among other things there are collections:
+Among other things there are collections that are referenced in the scientific papers:
 <ul>
   <li>Find problems about integrity constraints
     <li>Find problems about base tables
+    <li>Find problems about names
+    <li>Lexicon bad smells and linguistic antipatterns
       </ul>

 ### The fresh statistics about the catalog content can be seen from <a target=_blank href=https://maurus.ttu.ee/design_queries/statistics/>HERE</a>.